Two Years After Quitting My Job, I Found Myself Building in Canada

 Blog post image

 Compared with what I expected when I left two years ago, life has gone much further than I imagined.
-The original immigration goal is still unresolved.
+The original immigration goal remains unresolved.
 But the process has already given me more than I expected.

-The faster AI becomes, the more I feel I need to stay close to what I actually know and care about.
-Tools are getting stronger, so judgment, taste, lived experience, pain points, and the ability to keep taking action become harder to fake.
+The faster AI becomes, the more I feel the need to stay close to what I actually know and care about.
+Tools keep getting stronger, so judgment, taste, lived experience, real pain points, and the ability to keep acting become harder and harder to fake.

 What's next

 To put it plainly, I also need to find work.
-But I am not looking for a traditional job where I am just filling a slot.
-I want to find a small team where we respect each other and the work feels worth doing.
+But I am not looking for a traditional job where I just fill a slot.
+I want a small team where we respect each other and the work feels worth doing.

 What I want most is to join a small, strong, AI-native team that cares about the product itself.
 A team that moves fast, works directly with real users, and is willing to rethink products, interfaces, and the way people work.